tyjhart/flowanalyzer/Install/README.md

 - 2 CPU Cores
 - 90GB HDD space

 Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.
+Having additional Elasticsearch nodes will also allow you to retain more days of flow data.

 ### Installation Steps